What to do

 Located 115 miles North-east from Paris and 50 miles from Brussels, Valenciennes is a true concentration of French History.
 People say that it took its name from the Latin ‘’Valentianae’’, as a tribute to the Roman Emperor of the West: Valentinian Ist.
 Fallen into the hands of Charles V in the 16th century, it became French again under the reign of Louis XIV, then suffered from

 the French Revolution in the 18th century and fell into German hands during the First and Second World Wars.
-In 2019, the city will host some of the matches of the FIFA Women's World Cup France 2019™, which is a great opportunity to discover "Athens of the North."
+During Christmas, it's a great opportunity to discover "Athens of the North."

 Start your day in Valenciennes with Antoine Watteau